Loags/TweenHelper/TweenHelper/Assets/Scenes/DemoSceneSetupGuide.md

 - Verify DoTween is properly imported
 - Check console for initialization errors

-**UI buttons not responding:**
+**UI not responding:**
 - Ensure `EventSystem` exists in scene (created automatically with Canvas)
-- Check button OnClick events are properly linked
 - Verify Canvas has `GraphicRaycaster` component
+- Check TMP_Dropdown is properly linked in TweenDemoSceneSetup

+**Dropdown is empty:**
+- Ensure all 7 provider scripts are added to the Demo Controller GameObject
+- Check providers implement `IDemoAnimationProvider` interface
+- Verify `TweenDemoSceneSetup.Start()` is being called

 **Demo objects not found:**
 - Check that all 9 objects are linked in the Demo Objects array